Why does my Achilles tendon hurt?

 If you are unable to run without pain, then STOP.
 Continue with walking as your pain allows you to and give the tendon chance to heal and repair.
 Sometimes in as little as a week you may notice your symptoms start to settle.

 Some people benefit from using gel heel cups to reduce the load on the Achilles tendon.
-We found a great set from Cosyinsofa - see the link to buy from Amazon.
+We found a great set from Cosyinsofa on Amazon.

 Alternatively, speak to your physiotherapist about taping methods for your Achilles.
 Both of these options can change the forces going through the tendon and may allow you to continue running.